 - Practice a healthy lifestyle, including eating nutritious meals, getting plenty of rest, and exercising regularly.
 When you feel better, it’s easier to make healthy choices with your drinking.

 Moderate Drinking Programs

-If you’re struggling to moderate, there are also a number of programs that can help.
+If you’re struggling how to moderate your drinking habits, there are also a number of programs that can help.
 While many people associate alcohol treatment with long-term abstinence, there is a whole, newer school of thought that is changing things.

 It turns out that moderation is possible for many people—even those with chronic, heavy drinking problems.
 Evidence-based methods, including medication and recovery coaching, are showing a high success rate.
 There may be options that can help you cut back, without requiring you to quit alcohol completely.

 The C Three Foundation, and Moderation Management are both good places to begin your research.
 There are also programs like Ria Health which can provide direct support when you’re ready for it.
 Ria uses medication, coaching, and digital tools to customize treatment, and delivers it all through a smartphone app.
 It’s even covered by many insurance plans.

 The bottom line is that moderation is possible.
 And if that’s the choice you’re happiest with, there are more resources than ever to help you achieve it.